mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 All absolute times are always given in UTC and expressed in ISO8601 format with variable precision.

-In capabilities, if a period is given it represents the minimum period supported by the measurement; this is done to allow rate limiting.
+In Capabilities, if a period is given it represents the minimum period supported by the measurement; this is done to allow rate limiting.
 If no period is given, the measurement is not periodic.
-A capability with a period can only be fulfilled by a specification with period greater than or equal to the period in the capability.
-Conversely, a capability without a period can only be fulfilled by a specification without a period.
+A Capability with a period can only be fulfilled by a Specification with period greater than or equal to the period in the Capability.
+Conversely, a Capability without a period can only be fulfilled by a Specification without a period.

-Within a result, only absolute ranges are allowed within the temporal scope, and refers to the time range of the measurements contributing to the result.
-Note that the use of absolute times here implies that the components and clients within a domain should have relatively well-synchronized clocks, e.g., to be synchronized using the Network Time Protocol {{RFC5905}} in order for results to be temporally meaningful.
+Within a Result, only absolute ranges are allowed within the temporal scope, and refers to the time range of the measurements contributing to the Result.
+Note that the use of absolute times here implies that the Components and Clients within a domain should have relatively well-synchronized clocks, e.g., to be synchronized using the Network Time Protocol {{RFC5905}} in order for Results to be temporally meaningful.

 So, for example, an absolute range in time might be expressed as: